brickee/HyTrel/README.md

 # Environment
-- The pretraining and evaluation are conducted with `python 3.9.13`
+The pretraining and evaluation are conducted with `python 3.9.13`.
+Here is an example of creating the environment using [Anaconda](https://www.anaconda.com/)
+- Create the virtual environment using `conda create -n hytrel python=3.9.13`
 - Install the required packages using `pip install -r requirements.txt`

 # Pretraining